Abelian Surfaces over totally real fields are Potentially Modular: Introduction

 \subsection{Acknowledgements}

+We would like to thank all of the referees for their numerous helpful comments and corrections.
 Both David Geraghty and Jacques Tilouine have made important contributions to the problem of modularity for abelian surfaces; we would especially like to thank them for many helpful discussions over the years.
-We would also like to thank Patrick Allen, Kevin Buzzard, Brian Conrad, Matthew Emerton, Dick Gross, Robert Guralnick, Florian Herzig, Christian Johansson, Keerthi Madapusi Pera, Rutger Noot, Madhav Nori, Ralf Schmidt, Olivier Ta\"{\i}bi, Richard Taylor, Jack Thorne, Andrew Wiles, and Liang Xiao for helpful conversations.
-We finally want to thank Bruno Klinger and the University of Paris 7 for hosting us during part of this project.
+We would also like to thank Patrick Allen, Kevin Buzzard, Brian Conrad, Matthew Emerton, Najmuddin Fakhruddin, Dick Gross, Robert Guralnick, Florian Herzig, Christian Johansson, Keerthi Madapusi Pera, Rutger Noot, Madhav Nori, Ralf Schmidt, Olivier Ta\"{\i}bi, Richard Taylor, Jack Thorne, Andrew Wiles, and Liang Xiao for helpful conversations.
+We finally want to thank Bruno Klingler and the University of Paris 7 for hosting us during part of this project.